Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Results and Discussion

+In the last few decades, the impressive performance of DL methods has been broadly applied to various fields, expanding from engineering to healthcare in analyzing medical data.
+However, they are often criticized for their limitations in interpretability, resulting in challenges in their clinical adoption, which is essential for transparency and reliability.
+Inspired by the previous studies, in this work, interpretability and reliability are addressed as a combination of attention-based feature fusion representation with uncertainty-aware inference.
+This enables visual as well as quantitative assessment of model behavior.
+Uncertainty quantification with salient region visualization provides complementary interpretation beyond point predictions, supporting informed clinical decision-making.
+For qualitative assessment of interpretability, saliency maps are generated from heat maps and gradient-weighted class activation mapping (Grad-CAM) methods, which is illustrated in Figure~\ref{fig8}.
+This highlights the effectiveness of the proposed framework to produce more clinically meaningful and coherent feature localization while maintaining confidence in prediction.

-Altogether, the key advantage of using the proposed DCAT is as follows.
-1) It considers a hierarchical dual cross attention where each model contributes to the final prediction where it has the advantage of feature fusion by looking closely attending and informing the model what to look at and where to look at, 2) Using uncertainty quantification method to evaluate the prediction of the model and uncertainties during each stages, and number of high uncertain and misclassified samples.
-3) Because our datasets are class-imbalanced, the AUC, AUPR and MCC values in Table \ref{tab3} show that our model is confident in most cases in discriminating between the positive and negative cases while making a few errors.
+To better reveal the importance and impact of our proposed framework, AUPR and MCC values are shown in Table~\ref{tab3}, and its performance is compared with previous methods in Table~\ref{tab5}.
+Finally, the probability distribution of the predictions for each class obtained with four datasets is presented in Table~\ref{tab2}.
+In Table~\ref{tab1}, we show some high-uncertainty samples (HUS) and misclassified samples.
+All uncertain samples above a threshold point are shown in Figure~\ref{fig6}, whereas \ref{fig7} demonstrates some of the highly uncertain samples with a large prediction set size from each dataset.
+These highly uncertain samples can be flagged for the medical experts for further investigation and clarification.
+Altogether, the key advantage of using the proposed framework is as follows: 1) hierarchical dual cross-attention, where each model contributes to the final prediction with an advantage of feature fusion closely attending and informing what to look at and where to look at, 2) an uncertainty quantification method to evaluate the prediction and uncertainties, giving the number of highly uncertain and misclassified samples, 3) because our datasets are class-imbalanced, the AUC, AUPR, and MCC values in Table~\ref{tab3} shows the confidence of our method in discriminating between positive and negative cases while making some errors.